CarbonLDP/carbonldp-js-sdk/doc/README.md

 auth:Carbon.Auth.Class
 ```

-Instance of Auth class to manage all the authentications in the context.
+Instance of `Carbon.Auth.Class` class to manage all the authentications in the context.
 ```typescript
 documents:Carbon.Documents
 ```

-Instance of Documents class to manage all the documents in the context.
+Instance of `Carbon.Documents` class to manage all the documents in the context.
 ```typescript
 parentContext:Carbon.Context
 ```

-Parent context of the actual context.
-For a instance of `Carbon.SDKContext.Class`, this is set to null since it is the root parent of every context in the SDK.
+Parent context of the current context.
+For an instance of `Carbon.SDKContext.Class`, this is set to null since it is the root parent of every context in the SDK.

 #### <a name="Carbon-SDKContext-Class-Methods" />Methods